Hanceville man finds escaped Cullman County inmate

 “Anybody that’s convicted of two counts of murder that murdered their mother and father, that’s dangerous,” Gentry said.

 Chavez is supposed to be in prison for his crimes.
-Due to COVID-19, his transfer with the Department of Corrections was delayed.
+Due to COVID-19, his transfer with the Department of Corrections has been delayed.

 “It’s adding a burden and stress to your local law enforcement and what we are dealing with here,” Gentry said.

-Baker says his interaction with the inmate was calm.
+Baker said his interaction with the inmate was calm.
 He never felt threatened by him.

 “He was just as nice as he could be.
 I mean, I reckon he was ready to give up.
 Said he was cold and he was hungry.
 Said he made a mistake when he escaped,” Baker said.